nowsecure/nowsecure-action/docs/advanced-configurations.md

 ## Custom Build Version Strings

 A custom version string can be attached to a build uploaded for analysis, overriding the version string contained in the package file.
-The custom string will be displayed in the "Build" column of the application list in Platform.
+The custom string will be displayed in the "Version" column of the application list in Platform.

 To set a custom build version, add a `version_string` to the `with:` section of the `upload-app` action.
 For example, to tag the build with the hash of the commit that triggered the action: